Recently at our Slide Design training, a participant asked us if there is a fast and easy way to make puzzles in PowerPoint.

 See what other layouts you can create (for example, to add longer text descriptions or create an interesting timeline).

-Have a fun while creating your own puzzle diagrams 🙂
+Have fun while creating your own puzzle diagrams 🙂

 If you have questions about puzzles or other tricks for creating graphical slides, please let us know in the comments.